 Cooking with a fire pit

 When we have a fire pit and a picnic table, we will bring cast iron cookware, a camping grill grate, and a camp stove.
 You can obviously cook much more elaborate meals with this configuration, but the weight and space really play a factor.
-This gets you into “glamping” territory, which we occasionally embrace.
+Clearly, this gets you into “glamping” territory, which we occasionally embrace.

 When we are a little more off the grid doing disbursed camping, or if we are backpacking, we use a backpacking stove system.
 This is also our go-to option if we fly first and then rent a car to drive to a campsite.
 If you’re in NYC like us, you cannot simply drive to somewhere like Utah or Wyoming.
 The Adirondacks are nice, but Zion and the Grand Tetons are places worth the airfare to see more than once.